dotnet/designs/accepted/2020/linking-libraries.md

 * Does call (even optionally) any methods on the objects during serialization or deserialization?

-As of this writing, there is not a bullet proof solution for the trimming to work in all serialization cases.
+As of this writing, there is not a bullet proof solution for trimming to work in all serialization cases.
 See [Recursive properties](https://github.com/mono/linker/issues/1087) for a proposal on what it would take to make `JsonSerializer` at least partially trim compatible.